arcanistzed/imgur-upload/README.md

 ## Usage

+## Development

+You can compile the TypeScript in watch mode by running `tsc -w` in the root directory or use `tsc --build` to compile it once.
+In order for your development version of the module to show up in Foundry VTT, you must [symlink](https://world-smiths.github.io/documentation/wiki/symlinking.html) it.

 ## Support

 Please consider supporting me on [my Patreon](https://patreon.com/arcanistzed) if you like my work.
 You can see a list of all my projects on [my website](https://arcanist.me).